aiyan.io

 Every time you hand off to a sub-agent, you’re paying a cost in context loss, whether that be the interface you’re communicating through or the scoped understanding of the overall workflow.

-The default should be one agent doing more with simple tools.
+See how far you can get with one agent with contained tools.
 Delegate when complexity genuinely demands it and you deliberately want to limit context.

 2. Make bad behavior structurally impossible